Quick Start Guide

 Most quest bags will require you to hit the Combine button at the bottom once full

-Press J to bring up a Journal of NPC conversations
+Press J to bring up a journal of NPC conversations

 Most guards will help with directions to a number of locations if asked